 - 3.1 The Better Care Fund creates a financial incentive to facilitate system integration of health and social care.
-It requires Clinical Commissioning Groups and Local Authorities to pool budgets and to agree an integrated spending plan for how they will use their Better Care Fund allocation to promote / deliver on integration ambitions. - 3.2 The Reading Integration Board (RIB) has responsibility for delivering the vision for integrated care for the residents of Reading and agreeing and delivering an agreed annual work programme including benefits realisation and associated financial savings. - 3.3 The timing of this return and the Better Care Fund quarterly returns do not align with Health and Wellbeing Boards.
-This is compounded by short timescales to collect and draft the complex responses that are required by NHS England. - 3.4 With this in mind, it is recommended that the ACE Committee delegate the sign off of all future Better Care Fund returns (and those linked to the Better Care Fund) to the Executive Director of Adult Social Care and Health and the Clinical Commissioning Group Director of Operations for Reading in conjunction with the Lead Member for Health, Wellbeing & Sport and Lead Member for Adult Social Care.
+It requires Clinical Commissioning Groups and Local Authorities to pool budgets and to agree an integrated spending plan for how they will use their Better Care Fund allocation to promote / deliver on integration ambitions. - 3.2 The Reading Integration Board (RIB) has responsibility for delivering the vision for integrated care for the residents of Reading and agreeing and delivering an agreed annual work programme including benefits realisation and associated financial savings. - 3.3 As mentioned in 1.5, the timing of this return and the Better Care Fund quarterly returns do not align with Health and Wellbeing Boards.
+This is compounded by short timescales to collect and draft the complex responses that are required by NHS England. - 3.4 With this in mind, ACE has delegated authority for the sign off of all future Better Care Fund returns (and those linked to the Better Care Fund) to the Executive Director of Adult Social Care and Health and the Clinical Commissioning Group Director of Operations for Reading in conjunction with the Lead Member for Health, Wellbeing & Sport and Lead Member for Adult Social Care.
 To note this delegation has been granted previously in 2016 and 2017 as 'one off' actions.